Skhmt/mfd/docs/readme.md

 * 0.1.0 - 29Dec17
   * Initial release

-# Features being worked on
+# Features/bugs being worked on

+* Make a nicer main page
+* Fix a bug with displays not going full screen if you have to enter a password
+* GUI-based simple display creator
 * Streamlabs-OBS support via JSON-RPC
 * Videos on how to use MFD
-* GUI-based simple display creator